linroger/FinanceCompendium/II. Economics/International/International Economics/III - New Trade Explanations/07 - Offshoring of Goods and Services.md

 Service Trade What about other traded services?
 Although standard prices are not available, data on the amount of service exports and imports for the United States are collected annually.
 These data are shown in Table 7-2 for 2011.
 The

-United States runs a substantial surplus in services trade, with exports of  \$587 billion and imports of\$ 393 billion.
+United States runs a substantial surplus in services trade, with exports of $587 billion and imports of $393 billion.
 Categories of service exports that exceed imports include several types of business, professional, and technical services (but in computer and information services, the United States now runs a deficit); education (which is exported when a foreign student studies in the United States); financial services; travel; and royalties and license fees (which are collected from foreign firms when they use U.S. patents and trademarks or are paid abroad when we use foreign patents).
 The fact that exports exceed imports in many categories in Table 7-2 means that the United States has a comparative advantage in traded services.
 Indeed, the U.S. surplus in business, professional, and technical services is among the highest in the world, similar to that of the United Kingdom and higher than that of Hong Kong and India.
 London is a world financial center and competes with New York and other U.S. cities, which explains the high trade surplus of the United Kingdom, whereas Hong Kong is a regional hub for transportation and offshoring to China.
 The combined trade balance in computer and information services, insurance and financial services for the United

 States, the United Kingdom, and India since 1970 are graphed in Figure 7-14.